Understanding the OAuth2 implicit grant flow in Azure Active Directory (AD)

 What is the OAuth2 implicit grant?

-The quintessential OAuth2 authorization code grant is the authorization grant which uses two separate endpoints.
+The quintessential OAuth2 authorization code grant is the authorization grant that uses two separate endpoints.
 The authorization endpoint is used for the user interaction phase, which results in an authorization code.
 The token endpoint is then used by the client for exchanging the code for an access token, and often a refresh token as well.
 Web applications are required to present their own application credentials to the token endpoint, so that the authorization server can authenticate the client.

 Suitable scenarios for the OAuth2 implicit grant